-Although additional charges and transaction costs are borne by members within the self-select investment funds, the Trustee recognises that these are necessarily incurred as part of buying and selling the funds' underlying investments in order to achieve their investment objective, and cannot be predicted in advance.
-The Trustee is mindful that transaction costs are likely to vary depending on the types of investments in which a fund invests, and that comparing portfolio transaction costs for a range of funds may give a false impression of the relative costs of investing in them, primarily because they do not necessarily reduce returns.
-In light of this, the Trustee reviews the performance of each fund after the deduction of transaction costs, allowing the Trustee to assess the extent to which transaction costs represent good value to members in the context of the net impact of dealing on performance.
+Although additional charges and transaction costs were borne by members within the self-select investment funds, the Trustee recognises that these are necessarily incurred as part of buying and selling the funds' underlying investments in order to achieve their investment objective and cannot be predicted in advance.
+The Trustee reviewed the performance of each fund after the deduction of transaction costs, in order to assess the extent to which transaction costs represent good value to members in the context of the net impact of dealing on performance.